-The major conflict of Heathcliff’s doomed longing for Cathy now continues in perpetuity because he can never have her, but he can also never let go of her.
+The major conflict of Heathcliff’s doomed longing for Catherine now continues in perpetuity because he can never have her, but he can also never let go of her.
 He begs, “Be with me always—take any form—drive me mad!
 Only do not leave me in this abyss where I cannot find you.”
 As a result, Heathcliff’s desire focuses on punishing the Earnshaw family by ensuring their last descendant, Hareton, grows up illiterate and unable to ever inherit the property to which he is entitled.
-Heathcliff also becomes obsessed with securing the marriage of his son to Cathy Linton as a way to solidify access to Thrushcross Grange.
-This secondary conflict reaches a climax with Heathcliff dying a mysterious death, worn out by his thirst for revenge and his longing to be reunited with Cathy.
-This climax resolves the central conflict by allowing a form of union with Cathy which would never have been possible during her life.
+Heathcliff also becomes obsessed with securing the marriage of his son to Catherine and Edgar's daughter, Cathy Linton, as a way to solidify access to Thrushcross Grange.
+This secondary conflict reaches a climax with Heathcliff dying a mysterious death, worn out by his thirst for revenge and his longing to be reunited with the elder Catherine.
+This climax resolves the central conflict by allowing a form of union with Catherine which would never have been possible during her life.